stacks-network/docs/_core/smart/tutorial-counter.md

 1. Using your terminal, run the following command:

     ```bash
-    npm init clarity-starter --counter-tutorial
+    npm init clarity-starter
     ```

-2. After the additional project files are loaded up, you can confirm the project name.
-Feel free to hit ENTER to accept the default suggestion - or enter a new one.
+    You have to select a template and a name for your local folder.
+For the counter template used in this tutorial, ensure to type `counter` and hit ENTER:

     ```bash
     ?
+Template - one of [hello-world, counter]: counter
-Project name (clarity-counter-project)
+    ?
+Project name: (clarity-counter-project)
     ```

-    Finally, the project dependencies will install, and your project is ready for development.
+    Finally, the project dependencies are installed and your project is ready for development.
 Because you already completed the Hello World tutorial, the project structure is familiar to you.
 The main difference is that we have additional tests for a new counter smart contract.

 ## Step 2: Running tests